 Use a Bucket

 Further, if you think you are close to the source, try right-clicking on different water squares to find the source of the water.
 If you manage to find the source of the water, it will start to drain away.
-Though, you should keep in mind that large bodies of water have several sources where the water rush in, so this process needs to be repeated by you several times, in order to succeed.
+However, you should keep in mind that large bodies of water have several sources where the water rushes in, so this process needs to be repeated by you several times, to succeed.

 Use sand or gravel

 If you want to get rid of a deep pool of water, the above-mentioned method February not prove to be effective.
 Using a bucket to remove a deep pool of water is time-consuming and hard to accomplish.
 Instead, you can try using either sand or gravel to succeed.
 Collect as much sand as possible and go beside the water area.